Church of the Resurrection is engaged in many different ministries:

 Receiving Holy Communion

-All baptized believers in Jesus Christ are welcome to receive communion at New Covenant.
+All baptized believers in Jesus Christ are welcome to receive communion at Church of the Resurrection.
 Our Eucharistic (thanksgiving) prayer before communion each week rehearses for us the saving work of Jesus Christ, gives thanks to God the Father for His many blessings and asks the Holy Spirit to bless and set apart the offering of bread and wine to be for us the body and blood of Jesus Christ.

 In the great mystery of holy communion, we confess that Jesus Christ is present to us and gives us himself as we come to His table in faith.